 What are eye freckles?

-Eye freckles are also known as nevus which translates into “moles”.
-Yes, freckles in the eye are very similar to the moles on our body.
-It appears like a post, freckle or mole at different places in the eyes.
-It’s not very uncommon to spot freckles in your eyes though it's weird to find them in the eye.
-Eye Freckles are just pigmented spots, usually in flat shape found in the eyes.
-It’s harmless, there’s nothing wrong in your eyes if you develop a freckle in the eye just like in your body.
+Eye freckles, also known as ‘nevus,’ literally translate into moles.
+Freckles in the eyes are very similar to the moles on our bodies.
+They appear like a post, freckle or mole at different places in the eyes.
+It’s not very uncommon to spot freckles in your eyes.
+Thus, eye freckles are just pigmented spots, usually in flat shape, found in the eyes.
+They are harmless and there is nothing wrong with your eyes if you develop a freckle in the eye.

-However, you’ve got to keep a check on their growth because it has the potential to develop into melanoma (skin cancer).
-If you experience any changes in the eye or suddenly develop eye freckles in the eyes, reach to an eye doctor.
-Optometrist after a comprehend eye test would be able to tell you about your eyes.
-However most of them are simply normal, there’s nothing to worry.
-Eye freckles are also called by different names based on their location.
-Here’s what to call them when seen on different parts of the eye.
+However, you should keep a check on the growth of eye freckles because they have the potential to develop into melanoma (skin cancer).
+If you experience any changes in your eye or witness the sudden development of eye freckles, reach out to an optometrist immediately.
+They will conduct a comprehensive eye test and will be able to tell you about your eyes.
+However, it is essential to remember that most of the freckles in eyes are simply normal, there’s nothing to worry about.

 Conjunctival Nevus - On the surface of the eye

-Conjunctival nevus involves freckles present on the conjunctiva.
-Conjunctiva is the front clear, thin membrane of the eyes that covers the very front surface and the entire eyeball.
-Conjunctival nevus is quite a common type of eye freckle.
-They are called freckles around eyes.
-The freckles appear from yellow to brown, though it can lighten or darken over time.
-Conjunctival nevus doesn’t prove to be usually cancerous but merely a spot but you’ve got to keep them checked over time.
+Conjunctival nevus are freckles present on the conjunctiva.
+Conjunctiva is the clear, thin membrane in the front of the eyes that covers the entire eyeball.
+Conjunctival nevus or eye nevus is quite a common type of eye freckle.
+They are called freckles around the eyes.
+Their colour ranges from yellow to brown, though it can lighten or darken over time.
+Conjunctival nevus doesn’t prove to be usually cancerous but merely a spot.
+But, you’ve got to keep them checked over time.
 You must consult your ophthalmologist if there’s any significant change in the size of the freckle.
-It’s because the growth of the freckles into large can lead to the change of developing skin cancer.
+It’s because the growth of the freckles into a larger spot might be a sign of developing skin cancer.